Juan Granell Pascual: Early political engagements

 Since 1936 there is scarcely any information on Granell during the following 4 years.
 Neither contemporary press nor historiography mention him as a candidate standing in the Cortes elections of 1936.
 It is not clear whether he was engaged in anti-Republican conspiracy and none of the sources consulted provides information on his fate during the Civil War.
 Some authors claim that he "supported the rebel faction", but provide neither details nor references.
-Unlike in case of former combatants, none of numerous hagiographic press notes published during his later career in Francoist ranks refers to his wartime deeds.
-One literary work suggests that Granell and his family spent the war in hiding in Grao de Burriana and emerged in public in July 1938.
+Unlike in case of former combatants, none of hagiographic press notes published during his later career in Francoist ranks refers to his wartime deeds.
+Some works suggest that Granell and his family spent the war in hiding, possibly in Grao de Burriana and emerged in public in July 1938.